 XMartial MMA Gloves

 The XMartial MMA gloves are perfect in this category.
-They have the same design as the Venum Challenger, but for a bit less money.
-The shoes feel very well made and are excellent for levels way above beginner.
-The high-quality PU leather will last a long time in the gym without the need to buy new gloves.
+They have the same design as the Venum Challenger but for a bit less money.
+The gloves feel well made and are excellent for levels way above beginner.
+The high-quality PU leather will last a long time in the gym without needing new gloves.

-You can use them for drills, pads, grappling, and even sparring.
-As usual, with this design, they are not great for heavy bags.
+You can use them for drills, pads, grappling, and even sparring, although they are too thin for sparring.
+As is usually the case with this design, these gloves are not great for heavy bag work.

 Pros